Kong/docs.konghq.com/app/konnect/analytics/explorer.md

 ---------|-------------
 Last 15 minutes | Data is aggregated in one minute increments.
 Last hour| Data is aggregated in one minute increments.
-Last 6 hours | Data is aggregated in one minute increments.
+Last six hours | Data is aggregated in one minute increments.
 Last 12 hours| Data is aggregated in one hour increments.
 Last 24 hours| Data is aggregated in one hour increments.
-Last 7 days | Data is aggregated in one hour increments.
+Last seven days | Data is aggregated in one hour increments.
 Last 30 days | Data is aggregated in daily increments.
 Current week | Data is aggregated in one hour increments.
 Logs any traffic in the current calendar week.
 Current month | Data is aggregated in one hour increments.
 Logs any traffic in the current calendar month.